 That Auckland law firm?
 Their intake calls process in real time.
 The AI agent asks screening questions and captures appointment preferences.

 Routes urgent matters to the right lawyer.
-And 10 minutes after the call ends, Retell's servers have zero record of it.
+And 10 minutes after the call ends, our voice infrastructure has zero record of it.

 Layer 2: PII Redaction for What You Do Keep

 Sometimes you need the transcript but not the sensitive details.
-Retell's PII redaction engine automatically detects and strips:
+Our PII redaction automatically detects and strips:

 You configure it per agent in the Security & Fallback Settings.
 Tick the boxes for what you want redacted.